Future proofing your SEO: How to make sure you don’t get penalised by a future Google update

-With Google’s algorithm constantly changing, your website could be in jeopardy of getting penalised if you aren’t proactive in protecting your site.
-So instead of running scared, wondering if your site, and business, will be slammed like so many others in the past, we’ll explain how you can protect your site against a penalty so your traffic won’t plummet overnight and you can continue to run a successful business online.
+With Google’s algorithm constantly changing, your website could be in jeopardy of getting seeing your rankings drop even if you aren’t proactive in protecting your site.
+So instead of running scared, wondering if your site, and business, will be slammed like so many others in the past, we’ll explain how you can protect your site against a algorithm changes so your traffic won’t plummet overnight and you can continue to run a successful business online.

 Google updates that might affect your site